FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 # Introduction

-In most uses, EAP {{RFC3748}} requires that the EAP peer have a known identity.
-However, when the peer does not already have an identity, this requirement creates a bootstrapping problem.
-It may not be possible for the device to obtain network access without credentials.
+In most uses, EAP {{RFC3748}} requires that the EAP peer have pre-provisioned credentials.
+Without credentials, the device cannot obtain network access in order to be provisioned with credentials.
-However, credentials are usually required in order to obtain network access.
-As a result, the device is unprovisioned, and unable to be provisioned.
+This limitation creates a bootstrapping problem.

 This specification addresses that problem.
-It creates a framework by which clients can submit predefined credentials to a server in order to obtain limited network access.
-At the same time, servers can know in advance that these credentials are only to be used for provisioning, and that unrestricted network access should not be granted.
+It creates a framework by which clients can submit predefined provisioning credentials to a server in order to obtain limited network access.
+At the same time, servers can know in advance that these credentials are to be used only for provisioning, and that unrestricted network access should not be granted.

 The device can either use the EAP channel itself for provisioning, as